 - Water and non-perishable food/snacks

-- Get enough rest and eat healthy.
+- Get enough rest and eat healthily.

 - Wash hands with warm soap and water often.